-Details Basic/Foundational Skills Instruction (includes High School Equivalency Programs) (EPB) Description of the component Basic education services are academic instruction and education services below the postsecondary level that increase the ABAWDs' ability to: Read, write, and speak English; Perform math or other activities necessary for the attainment of a secondary school diploma or equivalent; Transition to post-secondary education and training; and Obtain employment (WIOA Title II sec.
+Details Basic/Foundational Skills Instruction (includes High School Equivalency Programs) (EPB) Description of the component Basic education services are defined as academic instruction and education services below the postsecondary level that increase the mandatory participants ability to: • Read, write, and speak English; • Perform math or other activities necessary for the attainment of a secondary school diploma or equivalent; • Transition to post-secondary education and training; and • Obtain employment (WIOA Title II sec.
 203).
-Allowable education activities may include, but are not limited to: Target population ABAWDs Criteria for participation Lack of functional literacy and numeracy skills and basic computer skills.
-Geographic area Statewide E&T providers LWDBs Projected annual participation 65,987 Estimated annual component costs \$4,104,992 Not supplanting For any education-related activity, Florida ensures that E&T funds are not used to pay for education services or activities that are already supported/covered by non-federal funds.
+Allowable education activities may include, but are not limited to: Adult basic education; Remedial education; High school completion or General Educational Development; and English lessons for speakers of other languages.
+The LWDB staff do not directly provide these services but rather refer individuals to community partners who specialize in education activities.
+Mandatory participants assigned to education components, to include online classes, may be allowed one hour of study time for each hour of class time completed, as long as verification is provided for the actual class time spent.
+Target population Mandatory participants (without HSD/GED/Basic Skills or ESL) Criteria for participation Lack of functional literacy and numeracy skills and basic computer skills.
+Geographic area Statewide E&T providers LWDBs Projected annual participation 7,809 - based on historical participation Estimated annual \$324 per participant or annual cost of \$2,528,788.47 component costs The cost increase is due to the requested change in the calculation methodology and is not due to any notable cost increases.
+Not supplanting For any education-related activity, Florida ensures that E&T funds are not used to pay for education services or activities that are already supported/covered by non-federal funds.
 In the instance of adult education which may be covered by non-federal funds, E&T funds will not be used to pay for a program of study that is ordinarily offered at no cost to the general public.
 In Florida, secondary and post-secondary education and training programs are not automatically covered by state or federal funds.
-One hundred percent E&T funds do not supplant nonfederal funds for existing educational services.
-Due to various partnerships with adult education providers at the local level, LWDB career center staff are aware of which costs are covered by non-federal funds (and therefore offered at no cost to the general public) and which costs the participant may need additional support for through the E&T program.
-The appropriate coordination occurs to ensure E&T funds supplement non-federal funds (when appropriate) and do not supplant these funds.
+One hundred percent of E&T funds do not supplant non-federal funds for existing educational services.
+Due to various partnerships with adult education providers at the local level, LWDB career center staff receive documentation from their local adult education providers on costs for programs/services and which costs are covered by non-federal funds (and therefore offered at no cost to the general public) and which costs the participant may need additional support for through the E&T program.
+The appropriate coordination occurs locally between the LWDB and providers to ensure E&T funds supplement non-federal funds (when appropriate) and do not supplant these funds.
 Cost parity To ensure costs charged to SNAP E&T participants do not exceed the costs charged for non-E&T participants, case managers will compare costs on documentation provided by the participant to the education provider's published costs for the education program.